Vorlonsoft/AndroidRate/README.md

       .setRemindInterval((byte) 2)        // default 1
       .setRemindLaunchTimes((byte) 2)     // default 1 (each launch)
       .setShowLaterButton(true)           // default true
+      .set365DayPeriodMaxNumberDialogLaunchTimes((short) 3) // default Short.MAX_VALUE, Short.MAX_VALUE means unlimited occurrences within a 365-day period
       .setDebug(false)                    // default false
-      /* Java 8+ start */
-      .setOnClickButtonListener(which -> Log.d(MainActivity.class.getName(), Byte.toString(which)))
+      .setOnClickButtonListener(which -> Log.d(MainActivity.class.getName(), Byte.toString(which))) // Java 8+, change for Java 7-
-      /* Java 8+ end */
-      /* Java 7- start */
-      //.setOnClickButtonListener(new OnClickButtonListener() { // callback listener.
-      //    @Override
-      //    public void onClickButton(final byte which) {
-      //        Log.d(MainActivity.class.getName(), Byte.toString(which));
-      //    }
-      //})
-      /* Java 7- end */
       .monitor();

   if (AppRate.with(this).getStoreType() == StoreType.GOOGLEPLAY) {
-      // Check that Google Play is available if (GoogleApiAvailability.getInstance().isGooglePlayServicesAvailable(this) != ConnectionResult.SERVICE_MISSING) {
+      if (GoogleApiAvailability.getInstance().isGooglePlayServicesAvailable(this) != ConnectionResult.SERVICE_MISSING) { // Check that Google Play is available
-          // Show a dialog if meets conditions AppRate.showRateDialogIfMeetsConditions(this);
+          AppRate.showRateDialogIfMeetsConditions(this); // Show a dialog if meets conditions }
-      }
   } else {
-      // Show a dialog if meets conditions AppRate.showRateDialogIfMeetsConditions(this);
+      AppRate.showRateDialogIfMeetsConditions(this); // Show a dialog if meets conditions }
 }
-}
 ```

 The default conditions to show rate dialog is as below:

+1. Google Play is launched when the positive button is pressed.
+Change via `AppRate#setStoreType(int)`.
-1. App is launched more than 10 days later than installation.
+2. App is launched more than 10 days later than installation.
 Change via `AppRate#setInstallDays(byte)`.
-2. App is launched more than 10 times.
+3. App is launched more than 10 times.
 Change via `AppRate#setLaunchTimes(byte)`.
-3. App is launched more than 1 days after neutral button clicked.
+4. App is launched more than 1 days after neutral button clicked.
 Change via `AppRate#setRemindInterval(byte)`.
-4. App is launched X times and X % 1 = 0.
+5. App is launched X times and X % 1 = 0.
 Change via `AppRate#setRemindLaunchTimes(byte)`.
-5. App shows neutral dialog (Remind me later) by default.
+6. App shows neutral dialog (Remind me later) by default.
 Change via `setShowLaterButton(boolean)`.
+7. Maximum number of the display of the dialog within a 365-day period is less than 3.
+Change via `AppRate#set365DayPeriodMaxNumberDialogLaunchTimes(short)`.
+8. Setting `AppRate#setDebug(boolean)` will ensure that the rating request is shown each time the app is launched. **This feature is only for development!**.
-6. To specify the callback when the button is pressed.
+9. To specify the callback when the button is pressed.
 The same value as the second argument of `DialogInterface.OnClickListener#onClick` will be passed in the argument of `onClickButton`.
-7. Setting `AppRate#setDebug(boolean)` will ensure that the rating request is shown each time the app is launched. **This feature is only for development!**.

-### Optional custom event requirements for showing dialog
+### Optional custom event requirements

 You can add additional optional requirements for showing dialog.
 Each requirement can be added/referenced as a unique string.
 You can set a minimum count for each such event (for e.g. "action_performed" 3 times, "button_clicked" 5 times, etc.)